 Alongside Dishonored's Kain Shin and two fellow BioShock alumni, Stephen Alexander and Michael Kelly, Thomas, in 2013, founded an independent studio named Question.
 Now, with the launch of BioShock: The Collection, featuring remasters of all three games, Thomas considers how working on the transformative game series, specifically, changed him.

 "Right up until BioShock 2, I really wanted to be that classical auteur," Thomas explains.
-"Afterwards, I had so many questions about, firstly, whether that was right for me, secondly, whether that was a good way to build a video game.
-I was very happy with the game we finished, but in terms of my own contributions I will always be hyper critical."
+"Afterward, I had so many questions about, firstly, whether that was right for me, secondly, whether that was a good way to build a video game.
+I was very happy with the game we finished, but in terms of my own contributions, I will always be hyper-critical."

-Thomas' first major design credit was on the tie-in game for Harry Potter and the Philosopher's Stone, back in 2001.
-Afterwards he moved to Ion Storm, where he co-created the famed haunted house level, named Shalebridge Cradle, for Thief: Deadly Shadows and made design briefs for the eventually cancelled Deus Ex 3.
+Thomas's first major design credit was on the tie-in game for Harry Potter and the Philosopher's Stone, back in 2001.
+Afterward he moved to Ion Storm, where he co-created the famed haunted house level, named Shalebridge Cradle, for Thief: Deadly Shadows and made design briefs for the eventually cancelled Deus Ex 3.

 Article continues after the video below

 Level designer to creative director: It was a huge jump.
 And alongside Thomas's professional ascent, the original BioShock, by now a year old, was establishing itself as the benchmark for smarter, more sophisticated triple-A video games.
 Reviews were unanimous, sales were huge, essays were everywhere—using BioShock as his example, in 2007, game designer Clint Hocking coined the term "ludonarrative dissonance," destined to become one of the longest surviving phrases in popular game criticism.

 In short, Thomas had his work cut out.
 Not only was he taking on the fresh responsibilities of a director, he was doing it on one of the most anticipated game projects in the world.